 Scenario:

-You're building breadboard circuits powered by a 9V battery or 12V adapter, but the components need 5V.
+You are constructing breadboard circuits that run on a 9V battery or 12V adapter, but the parts themselves require 5V.

 Key Points:

-You can add a switch and power LED for convenience
+You can add a switch and Status LED for power savvy operation.

 Analysis of advantages and disadvantages